 6-Inch Pumpkin Pie with Cranberry Whipped Cream

-Is it really the holidays without a Pumpkin Pie on the dessert table?
-I suppose it is, but I thought it was about time that I made a 6-Inch Pumpkin Pie!
+Is it really the holidays without a pumpkin pie on the dessert table?
+I suppose it is, but I thought it was about time that I made a mini pumpkin pie to go with the pumpkin pie napoleons and pumpkin roll cake!
 And Thanksgiving is the perfect reason to finally test out this traditional holiday dessert.

 Disclosure upfront: there is A LOT of information (most about the pie dough) within the post and recipe.
 I recommend taking a peek before you dive in and make the dreamy pie.